Dr. Henry J. Coffman, Professor in Information Technology

 - Graduate certificate, George Mason University in Information Systems Security

 Background and Experience

 Prior to teaching at Lord Fairfax Community College, Dr. Coffman worked for the Federal Government for 31 years in positions at the Department of Navy, Defense Mapping Agency, and Interpol.
 Dr. Coffman worked in numerous types of Information Technology (IT) positions including computer programming, hardware and software troubleshooting, network administration, network design and construction, IT systems design, and IT management.
+From 2003 to 2004, he was the Vice Chair of the Standing Committee of Information Technology for Interpol, an international law enforcement organization.
 He taught network courses as a full-time Assistant Professor at LFCC from August 2004 to May 2007.
 From 2007-2009, he was the Director of Technology Services at LFCC and has transitioned back to full-time faculty status.